Eclipse-Laboratories-Inc/multisig/README.md

 #### Client usage

 You can create the `Multisig` account with the `client/index.ts` script.
-Check `node client/index.ts --help` for usage.
+Check `npx ts-node client/index.ts --help` for usage.

 #### Remaining usage